-- We recognise that all matters relating to child protection are confidential. - All staff, committee members and volunteers receive a copy of St Joseph's Pre-school's confidentiality policy and are required to sign a confidentiality agreement which, in the
+- We recognise that all matters relating to child protection are confidential. - All staff, committee members and volunteers receive a copy of St Joseph's Out of School Club's confidentiality policy and are required to sign a confidentiality agreement which, in the case of staff is kept in the personnel file, and for committee members and volunteers, with the setting's single central record. - The DSL will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.